uabrc/uabrc.github.io/docs/workflow_solutions/getting_containers.md

 #### Create an Access token

-From the GitLab page, you can create an access token instead of using a password to log in to the GitLab registry.
+From the UAB GitLab page, you can create an access token instead of using a password to log in to the UAB GitLab registry.
 Goto Edit profile -> Click `Access Tokens`.
 Then enter 1.
 Token name 2.
 Expiry date 3.
 Under select scopes, check read and write registry  (to push images to the registry) -> Then click `create personal access token`.

 Once you create the token, copy the new personal access token since it’s a one-time step and hard to retrieve after a refresh.
 Use the personal access token for login.